-1. 28nm Technology.
-The 28nm technology node represents a landmark in semiconductor manufacturing.
-It enables a substantial reduction in chip area compared to the 32nm node, and employs transistors that are substantially faster than anything ever previously fabricated.
-The 22/15 nm nodes will continue this performance trend.
-However, such performance comes at a significant increase in processing complexity and requires the solution of some very fundamental scaling issues, as well as the introduction of radical new approaches to semiconductor manufacturing.
-This section of the course highlights the key changes introduced at the 28nm half-node and describes the key technical issues that had to be resolved in order to make the 22/15nm nodes a reality.
+1. Process integration.
+The 28/22nm technology nodes represent a landmark in semiconductor manufacturing.
+They enabled a substantial reduction in chip area compared to the previous node, and employ transistors that are substantially faster than anything ever previously fabricated.
+However, such performance comes at a significant increase in processing complexity and requires the solution of some very fundamental scaling issues, as well as the introduction of radical, new approaches to semiconductor manufacturing.
+This section of the course highlights the key changes introduced at the 28/22nm and describes the key technical issues that had to be resolved in order to make this node a reality.

 - A detailed step-by-step 28nm fabrication process flow

 - Front End Of Line (FEOL) processing options and technical considerations

 - High-k/Metal gate, strain, and salicide integration techniques

 - Back End Of Line (BEOL) processing details (copper metallization, low-k dielectric, and barrier layer integration).